atampy25/simple-mod-framework/docs/Special File Types.md

 ## material.json
 An RPKG tool material JSON.
 Replaces a game material.

+## locr.json
+A LOCR file obtained from Anthony Fuller's HMLanguageTools.

+## rtlv.json
+An RTLV file obtained from Anthony Fuller's HMLanguageTools.

 ## texture.tga
 **Note:** The filename matters for this special type.